NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 complex changes in our data.
 The algorithm implementing Data Reconstruction with PCA works in three steps described below.

-The first step is data preparation and includes frequency encoding and scaling the data.
+The first step is data preparation and includes missing values :term:`Imputation`, frequency encoding and scaling the data.
+Missing values need to be imputed because using PCA requires it.
 Frequency encoding is used to convert all categorical features into numbers.
-The next thing we do is standardize all features to 0 mean and unit variance.
+The next thing to do is standardize all features to 0 mean and unit variance.
 This makes sure that all features contribute to PCA on equal footing.